What is Venture Philanthropy?

 3. Socially-driven businesses

 Such type of SPOs is more closely related to a conventional business than a charity.
 Socially-driven businesses still operate with an impact-first mindset.
 Yet, they are also profit-seeking enterprises that distribute excess earnings to management, investors, and other stakeholders.
+An example of a company that invests in socially driven businesses is Vipond Ventures.

 Since venture philanthropy is an umbrella term that covers such a wide range of initiatives, many stakeholders play a part in the impact environment.
 They include: